infraspecdev/infraspec.dev/content/blog/terragrunt-envs-management.md

 4. Dependency Management: Another Terragrunt superpower is managing dependencies between infrastructure components.
 For example, my ECS service depends on the VPC and subnets being provisioned first.
 Terragrunt’s dependencies block ensures that I deploy resources in the correct order, so my ECS service doesn’t attempt to launch before the network is ready.

-## Obvious Question: Why to use terragrunt instead of directly using terraform modules or terraform workspaces
+## Obvious Question: Why to use terragrunt instead of directly using terraform modules or terraform workspaces?

 While terraform workspaces can be using for multiple environments , [hashicorp does not recommend it](https://developer.hashicorp.com/terraform/cli/workspaces)

 > CLI workspaces within a working directory use the same backend, so they are not a suitable isolation mechanism for this scenario.

-Even with terraform modules you can just pass the variable and use it but that's just adding more boilerplate and you are just trying to prove the point that modules can be used here and
-It will become more complex to maintain down the road, I'm not saying you should use terragrunt I'm just pointing the facts.
-Ultimately it depends on the type of project you are working on.
+Even with Terraform modules, you can simply pass the variable and use it.
+However, this adds more boilerplate, making it more complex to maintain in the long run.
+I'm not suggesting that you should use Terragrunt; I'm just pointing out the facts.
+Ultimately, the decision depends on the type of project you are working on.

 ## Wrapping Up